binkley/kotlin-veil/README.md

 - Implementation uses JDK proxies
 - Data rows representing objects each has a unique "id" key
 - The code demonstrates "piercing the veil" and "unpierceable veils"
+- The code includes primitive means for reflecting on veiledness

 One might say, "Use an ORM"!
 The point of veiled objects is lighter-weight code without the complexity of an ORM.